‘Bold And The Beautiful’ Spoilers For Thursday: Eric Makes A Hard Decision

 Quinn Begs For Forgiveness On The Bold And The Beautiful

 Quinn eats some humble pie and again asks Eric to accept her apology.
-She knows that she’s in the wrong but she has genuinely changed.
+She knows that she’s in the wrong, but she has genuinely changed.
 Up until now, she hasn’t set a foot wrong and has been an exemplary wife.
 As seen in the tweet below, she and the patriarch were happy before she went on her revenge spree.
 She only acted out because Brooke wanted Eric to divorce her and feels that she was just defending her marriage.

 The raven-haired beauty also doesn’t understand why Eric could forgive Shauna but cannot do the same for her.
 They acted together and, therefore, deserve the same judgment.
 Quinn thinks that he’s treating her unfairly.